Miccighel/Readersourcing-2.0-RS_Server/README.md

 store in memory.
 A deployment with multiple server processes or replicas must use a shared Active Support cache store so that every instance contributes to the same counters.

+RS_Server sends a Content Security Policy with every response.
+Scripts may be loaded only from the application itself, cdnjs, and DataTables.
+Styles may also be loaded from Google Fonts and Font Awesome.
+The original views still contain a small number of style attributes, so styles declared directly in a page remain permitted while scripts declared in the page remain disabled.
+The historical pdfmake build requires dynamic code evaluation for table exports; it is loaded and granted that capability only on the authenticated publication and reader list pages.
+The policy also prevents framing, external form targets, and object content.
+Access to browser capabilities is disabled for the camera, screen capture, location, microphone, payment, and USB interfaces.
+Rails adds HSTS only when `FORCE_SSL=true`.

 <h3>Sending Mails</h3>

 RS_Server supports any mail server compatible with SMTP to send emails for tasks such as confirming user registration, reporting bugs,